meizabel/documentation/contribute/README.md

 ###Leave a Comment
 If you’d like to suggest a better definition or comment something — it’s easy through GitBook “Discussions”.
-1. Hover the paragraph you'd like to comment on, and  click `+` sing to open “New Discussion”.
+1. Hover the paragraph you'd like to comment on, and  click `+` sign to open “New Discussion”.
 2. Click “Post”.
 That’s it!

 All comments reviewed and processed weekly.